openemr/openemr/FHIR_README.md

 - Native applications must use the Authorization Code grant flow in order to receive a refresh token.

 It is recommended that native applications follow best practices for native client applications as outlined in RFC 8252 OAuth 2.0 for Native Apps.

+## Carecoordination Summary of Care Docref Operation

+- TODO: add documentation for POST /$doc-ref operation that meets 3.1.1 US Core standard
+- The $docref operation is used to request the server generates a document based on the specified parameters.
+If no additional parameters are specified then a DocumentReference to the patient's most current Clinical Summary of Care Document (CCD) is returned.
+The document itself is retrieved using the DocumentReference.content.attachment.url element.
+See <a href='http://hl7.org/fhir/us/core/OperationDefinition-docref.html' target='_blank' rel='noopener'>http://hl7.org/fhir/us/core/OperationDefinition-docref.html</a> for more details.
+- Need to discuss that if the medical info is connected to an encounter and the encounter service date falls in the date range it will be included.
+- start and end date filter encounter related events for the following sections.
+    - History of Procedures
+    - Relevant DX Tests / LAB Data
+    - Functional Status
+    - Vital Signs
+    - Progress Notes
+    - Procedure Notes
+    - Laboratory Report Narrative
+    - Encounters
+    - Assessments
+    - Treatment Plan
+    - Goals
+    - Health Concerns Document
+    - Reason for Referral
+    - Mental Status

+- The following sections have the entire medical record sent to ensure that medical professionals have medically necessary information to provide treatment of care
+    - Demographics
+    - Allergies, Adverse Reactions, Alerts
+    - History of Medication Use
+    - Problem List
+    - Immunizations
+    - Social History
+    - Medical Equipment

+- CCD is generated on demand, saved off in patient's record under the CCDA category
+- Requires following standard FHIR authorization
+- Requires <context>/DocumentReference.$docref scope, <context>/DocumentReference.read, <context>/Document.read scope
+- Returns a DocumentReference search bundle per the IG spec.
+- XSL to view the document can be download at /<site>/interface/modules/zend_modules/public/xls/cda.xsl
+- Or xml file can be uploaded as a document into OpenEMR to view in a human readable format
+- Due to browser security restrictions XSL file must be in same directory as ccd document to view.
+- link out to swagger location on where to build file

 ## For Developers